Previously winless Texas Southern stuns No. 20 Florida 69-54

 BIG PICTURE

 Texas Southern: The Tigers were picked to win the SWAC and return to the NCAA Tournament.
-But no one expected this outcome, especially since they have played so many consecutive games on the road.
+But no one expected this outcome, especially since they have played so many consecutive road games.

 Florida: This is a new low for White, who got a contract extension in the spring.
 The Gators have made each of the four NCAA Tournaments and have high hopes for this rebuilt team.
 But this outing will temper those for sure.